Phil Chisnall: Later life

 After retiring from football, Chisnall settled down in Urmston.
 He operated two betting shops, before becoming a factory processor in Trafford Park and working at a malt loaf bakery.
 His grandson played as a winger for United's academy team around 2007.
 Chisnall expressed his displeasure at the manner in which the attempted transfer of Gabriel Heinze from Manchester United to Liverpool unfolded in the summer of 2007.
 He reflected how during his playing career, "you signed a contract, stayed loyal to your club until it was finished and regarded your wife as your agent.
 But there's no loyalty in football nowadays; players just leg it if they're unhappy."

-Chisnall suffered a major stroke in late 2013 that left him confined to a wheelchair and with speech problems.
+Chisnall suffered a major stroke in late 2013 that left him unable to walk and with speech problems.
 A charity evening was held in October 2014 near Manchester to raise money for him and was attended by former Manchester United and Manchester City players.
 He died on 4 March 2021 at the age of 78.